 - 5 potentiometers that can be used to change the volume, or any other control value supported by the MIDI standard.

 - A USB-MIDI interface.

 The figure below shows the default key assignment.
-The orange « Fn » key is intended to be used in combination with the other keys to activate alternate functions such as choosing an instrument or changing the base pitch (more on that in the next articles).
+The orange « Fn » key is intended to be used in combination with the other keys to activate alternate functions such as choosing an instrument or changing the base pitch (more on that in the next posts).